About Dental Amalgam Fillings

 - If I am concerned about the mercury in dental amalgam, should I have my fillings removed?

 Dental amalgam fillings are also known as “silver fillings” because of their silver-like appearance.
+Silver fillings do contain silver but also contain elemental mercury.

 When placing dental amalgam, the dentist first drills the tooth to remove the decay and then shapes the tooth cavity for placement of the amalgam filling.
 Next, under appropriate safety conditions, the dentist mixes the powdered alloy with the liquid mercury to form an amalgam putty.
 (These components are provided to the dentist in a capsule as shown in the graphic.)
-This softened amalgam putty is placed in the prepared cavity, where it hardens into a solid filling.
+This softened amalgam putty is placed and shaped in the prepared cavity, where it rapidly hardens into a solid filling.

 Deciding what filling material to use to treat dental decay is a choice that must be made by you and your dentist.

+FDA continues to evaluate the available information on dental amalgam, and will update the information on this web page as necessary.
 As you consider your options, you should keep in mind the following information.

 Dental amalgam fillings are strong and long-lasting, so they are less likely to break than some other types of fillings.